forwards/website_source/content/blog/2018-02-01-r-in-latin-america.md

 ---
 author: "Ariel Levy, Fernando Mayer, Laura Acion, Marcela Alfaro, Alejandro Reyes and Heather Turner"
-banner: ""
+banner: "/images/blog/r-in-latin-america/posters1_SERI_cropped.jpg"
 categories: ["news"]
 date: 2018-02-01
-description: "Round-up of initiatives in the R community across Central and South America."
+description: "Round-up of initiatives in the R community across Latin America."
 tags: ["community"]
-title: R in Central and South America
+title: R in Latin America
-slug: r-in-africa
+slug: r-in-latin-america
 ---

-Following on from our post on [R in Africa](https://rforwards-auto.github.io/blog/2017/12/01/r-in-africa/) this next post in the series looks at the R community across Central and South America.
+Following on from our post on [R in Africa](http://forwards.github.io/blog/2017/12/01/r-in-africa/) this next post in the series looks at the R community across Central and South America.